Kenny vs. Spenny: Deception and intimidation

 Hotz's main tactic was to deceive Rice and make him become angry or upset.
 In "Who Is Funnier?"
 Hotz drafted a letter from Ontario's health ministry that Rice had recently had sexual intercourse with someone who had tested positive for HIV/AIDS.
 Rice was too upset to complete his stand-up comedy routine at a Toronto Yuk Yuk's.
 Hotz used the prank as his entry.
-Rice was poisoned with Lysergic acid diethylamide (LSD) during “Who Can Wear A Dead Octopus On Their Head The Longest?”
+Rice was poisoned with lysergic acid diethylamide (LSD) during “Who Can Wear A Dead Octopus On Their Head The Longest?”

 Hotz sometimes invented comedic characters and dressed in costumes to entertain the viewers and crew while antagonizing Rice.
-As an example, Hotz harassed Rice as "Silencio," and wore a white jumpsuit and Lucha libre-style mask in "Who Can Stay Blindfolded The Longest?"
+As an example, Hotz harassed Rice as "Silencio," and wore a white jumpsuit and lucha libre-style mask in "Who Can Stay Blindfolded The Longest?"

 Rice often lost competitions because his paranoia made him sabotage his own efforts.
 In "Who Can Kiss More Women?"
 Rice believed Hotz was spying on him after a woman who recognized Rice from the show started helping him.
 Hotz said he did not know who the woman was.

 During "Who Can Blow the Biggest Fart?"
 Hotz made a chili filled with an antiflatulent.
-Hotz filled his anus with air using a bicycle tire pump and made it appear like he had bigger farts.
+Hotz blew air into his anus with a plastic tube and farted in front of Rice to make it appear like he had bigger farts.
 Rice ate some of the chilli and was unable to fart for the rest of the competition.